usdot-fhwa-stol/carma-analytics-fotda/src/carma-platform/README.md

 ```
 bash
+sudo apt install ros-humble-rosbag2*
-pip install rosbag2_py numpy matplotlib scipy argcomplete, pytest
+pip install numpy matplotlib scipy argcomplete mcap-ros2-support pytest
 ```

 ### Running Analyses
 Individual use case specific analysis functions should be created in the same manner as `run_all_control_analysis.py` such as `run_all_<use-case>_analysis`.
 This guide is written using the control related scripts as an example.
 1. To run all control analyses on a set of MCAP files: